 Dyslexia Week is an annual event to raise awareness of dyslexia – to highlight and share with everyone the issues that dyslexic people face daily.

-This year, Dyslexia Week is taking place from 4 – 10 October and focuses on the invisibility of dyslexia.
-Everyone with dyslexia has a unique story and the power to create positive change.
+This year, Dyslexia Week is taking place from 3–9 October and the theme to raise awareness is ‘Breaking through barriers’.
+Everyone with dyslexia has a unique story – read how I learnt to break down those barriers below…

 From an early age, I really had to work at both skills.
 By the time I was ten, I was diagnosed as being dyslexic and was lucky enough to have a ‘one to one’ support lesson each week with a lady I still remember fondly as ‘Mrs Brown’.
 We got on famously in particular when I received 20 smiley faces for good work and a tube of chocolate smarties!